Jon Bernthal: 2002–2008: Early career

-2009–2015: Breakthrough

-Television and The Walking Dead: 2009–2013
+2009–2015: Breakthrough with The Walking Dead

-In 2009, Bernthal was a series regular on the ABC television series Eastwick, and starred alongside actress Jaime Ray Newman (his future co-star in The Punisher); Eastwick was canceled after one season.
+In 2009, Bernthal was a series regular on the ABC television series Eastwick, and starred alongside actress Jaime Ray Newman (his future co-star in The Punisher).
+Eastwick was canceled after one season.
 In 2010, Bernthal portrayed Sgt.
 Manuel Rodriguez on the HBO miniseries The Pacific.
 Bernthal found critical success portraying Shane Walsh in Frank Darabont's The Walking Dead, based on the comic book series of the same name.
 He was a regular on the show until 2012 and was nominated for the Breakout Performance – Male Award at the 2011 Scream Awards.
 Bernthal reunited with Darabont for the TNT series Mob City, in which he played LAPD Detective Joe Teague, a police officer working in a corrupt 1940s Los Angeles, which was cancelled after one season.

 During this period, Bernthal had supporting roles in the 2009 fantasy film Night at the Museum: Battle of the Smithsonian as mobster Al Capone and Roman Polanski's thriller film The Ghost Writer.
 He also appeared in the 2011 Woody Harrelson feature Rampart.
 He guest starred in episodes of television shows such as Numbers and Harry's Law.
 In 2011, Bernthal performed in the premiere of the dark comedy play Small Engine Repair.
 The play was critically acclaimed; critics praised Bernthal's performance for his "energy and wit" and he was nominated for an Ovation Award.
 After its world premiere run Small Engine Repair was transferred Off-Broadway by MCC Theater with Bernthal signing on to reprise his role.
 However, filming commitments made Bernthal withdraw from the play and he was replaced by James Badge Dale.

-Film: 2013–2015

 In 2013, Bernthal had supporting roles in the crime drama film Snitch, and the sports comedy film Grudge Match.
 Bernthal played Brad in the Martin Scorsese film The Wolf of Wall Street.
 He played southerner Grady "Coon-Ass" Travis in the 2014 World War II film Fury, with critics praising the cast of the film.
 In 2014, Bernthal took part in filming the movie Viena and the Fantomes, opposite Dakota Fanning and Evan Rachel Wood; the film was only released in 2020.
 Bernthal next appeared in Denis Villeneuve's 2015 action drama film Sicario, which won numerous awards and received positive reviews from critics.
 2015 also saw Bernthal in supporting roles in Me and Earl and the Dying Girl, winner of the US Grand Jury Prize for drama at the 2015 Sundance Film Festival, and We Are Your Friends.
 During this time, Bernthal portrayed NAACP attorney Michael H. Sussman in the HBO miniseries Show Me a Hero.
 He also, alongside actor Viggo Mortensen, executive produced the play The Time of Our Lies – The Life and Times of Howard Zinn, directed by frequent theater collaborator Josh Chambers.
 The Time of Our Lies was performed through the month of August 2014 at the Edinburgh Fringe Festival.